nanyanshouhu/EOS-Debye-model/README.md

 # EOS-Debye-model
-Put these three files ("curvefit.txt", "curvefit_Debye.py" and "POSCAR") in the same director
+Put all these files in the same folder

 run the command "python curvefit_Debye.py"